Grey-Green: History

 In 1980 Grey-Green was sold to the Cowie Group.
 It was one of the first private operators to operate London Regional Transport services under contract following the process started with the privatisation of London bus services, eventually operating nearly 20 in all.
 In 1987, Grey-Green successfully bid for routes 125, 173, 179 and 379.
 In 1988, it began operating routes 24, 298 and 313.

 In 1991, a further five routes were taken over and a new Barking garage opened.
 By 1994, the portfolio had expanded to include routes 20, 103, 141, 167, 168, 188, 210, 235, 275, 473 and D9.
 The high-profile routes 24 and 188 brought non-red London buses directly into the city.
 Grey-Green also operated bus services in Kent, in Tunbridge Wells, Maidstone and Medway, commuter services from Essex and north Kent to London, and international services to Paris and Amsterdam.

-The company's basic livery was green and white (having evolved from the green and grey that gave Grey-Green its name).
+The company's basic livery was green and white (having evolved from the green and grey that gave Grey-Green its name), with an orange stripe at waist-level.
 The coaching fleets were painted in separate liveries.
 With the growth of the Cowie Group through acquisition of other bus operators, Grey Green co-existed for a time with other companies such as Kentish Bus.

 In 1998, the Cowie Group was rebranded as Arriva, and Grey-Green's Stamford Hill and Barking garages were absorbed into Arriva London, and the other operations by other Arriva companies.